c-hudson/muddler/README.md

 ```
-   o websocket support   the text interface will still run but you will be
-                         able to point your web browser at the client and
-                         get a web based client that you can connect /
-                         disconnect from.
-This will assume that i can "trap"
-                         enough of the needed keys to make the client usable.
    o Native GUI          Axmud has a perl based Gtk3 gui.
 The idea will be
                          that the gui can be turned on/off as needed.
 The
                          terminal interface will be the only always running